strimzi/strimzi.github.io/_posts/2020-02-14-creating-doc-assemblies.md

 You might see the structure of the documentation evolve as we introduce new guides or find other ways to present information.

-After checking that the new assembly was included correctly in the build, I was able to push up my new assembly to the Strimzi repo as a merge request, where it could be reviewed before merging in.
+After checking that the new assembly was included correctly in the build, I was able to push up my new assembly to the Strimzi repo as a pull request, where it could be reviewed before merging in.
 But that’s never the end of the story...

 ## Editing Strimzi documentation